 - Gig Economy Workers denied holiday pay may claim for the whole of their employment - The European Court of Justice in his landmark legal battle.
 The court has ruled that "An employer that does not allow a worker to exercise his right to paid annual leave must bear the conse-quences".
 The decision could have significant implications for firms in the so-called gig economy, and opens the door for similar cases.

 - New Regulations for Legal Aid criteria for Family Law announced - Following a successful High Court appeal by the charity group Rights of Women, the Legal Aid Agency have now relaxed the time limit set for the domestic violence evidence required...

 An employee who has been employed by the same employer for the required amount of time has the right not to be ‘unfairly dismissed’.
 This means that their employer can only dismiss them for one of a number of specific fair reasons and the dismissal must be fair in the circumstances (ie. the employer must follow a fair procedure and the decision to dismiss must be one of a range of reasonable responses available to a reasonable employer).

-In addition, it is possible to be dismissed for some specific reasons, which are automatically unfair.
+Some reasons are deemed to be “automatically unfair”.
+It is important to seek advice as soon as you are aware that there may be an issue.
 For some, but not all of these reasons, the employee does not need the minimum period of continuous employment mentioned above.

 If you believe that you have been, or shortly will be, dismissed unfairly and would like advice on this, please telephone our specialist employment solicitor, Albert Bargery, on 01296 318508 to discuss this further.